23 May 6 Important Vitamins and Minerals – And Where to Find Them

 Vitamin A is important for several reasons; it plays a role in maintaining a healthy immune system, and most famously it benefits our vision.
 A healthy amount of vitamin A in your diet can help keep your eyes sharp by strengthening the retina and the cornea.
 Sweet potatoes are the most ideal source of vitamin A, but carrots are well known for vitamin A as well.
 Other sources include spinach, cantaloupe, mangoes, and black-eyed peas.
 In fact, most dark colored vegetables contain vitamin A

 Vitamin B6 is beneficial to your metabolism, blood health, and your immune system.
 It is actually a combined name for 6 different compounds that work together.
 The best sources for vitamin B6 are fish and organ meats such as liver, but vegetarians don’t have to worry – chickpeas, bananas, and potatoes also contain a good amount.
 B6 is also found in many multi-vitamin supplements and B complexes.
+Organic Grocer carries a good selection of organic meats.

 Vitamin C is well known due to its association with the common cold and the flu.
 It also plays a role in the creation of collagen, which is vital for healthy, plump, young-looking skin and strong joints.
 Vitamin C is also an antioxidant.
 The best source of vitamin C isn’t the orange, believe it or not, but red peppers.
 Oranges come in second place, followed by other foods such as kiwis, grapefruit, broccoli, strawberries, and brussel sprouts.
 If you struggle to reach the daily recommended dose, there are a dizzying array of Vitamin C supplements – ask the staff at your local health food store to explain your options.